kvnloughead/nextjs-blog/_posts/new-gh-repo.md

 Branch 'main' set up to track remote branch 'main' from 'origin'.
 ```

-Now go to Github and you should find a new repo called `project-name`.
+Now go to GitHub and you should find a new repo called `project-name`.
 You might
 as well delete it now so you don't forget.
 If the repo wasn't created, you might
 have authentication issues.
 I'm not sure how this script would work if git asks
 for a password, because it hasn't come up for me yet.